 Welcome to the PTQG Library!

-If you are a member of the Pine Tree Quilters Guild and would like to borrow any of the books, slides, videos or patterns listed below, please contact: Jan, Library@mainequilts.org.
-Jan will be unavailable to loan books during, December, January and half of February.
-Books borrowed in November may be kept until late February.
+If you are a member of the Pine Tree Quilters Guild and would like to borrow any of the books, slides, videos or patterns listed below, please contact: Debra, Library@mainequilts.org.
+Books will not be available during January 2022.
 PTQG pays postage (book rate) to send, lender pays return postage.
 Books may be kept for three weeks.
 Out of print library books may not leave the state of Maine.
 The out of print books will be marked with an asterisk.